alphagov/govuk-frontend/README.md

 ### Usage

-Copy and paste code from the examples in the [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/) to use GOV.UK Frontend in your service.
+Copy and paste HTML code from the examples in the [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/) to use GOV.UK Frontend in your service.

+Nunjucks templates are only available when installing GOV.UK Frontend using npm.

 ## Browser support